Neel14-stack/NeuraLingo-A-Multilingual-Chat-Application/README.md

 * A minimum of 8GB RAM.
 And GPU with at least 2GB RAM.
 * A minimum of 20GB hard drive space.
-* Internet connection for accessing online GPU such as Kaggle or Google Colab.
+* Internet connection for accessing online GPU such as Kaggle or Google Colab..

 ## Translr App Video 📷